2022–23 Southern Football League

-The 2022–23 Southern Football League season is the 120th in the history of the Southern League since its establishment in 1894.
+The 2022–23 Southern Football League season was the 120th in the history of the Southern League since its establishment in 1894.
 The league has two Premier divisions (Central and South) at Step 3 of the National League System (NLS) and two Division One divisions (Central and South) at Step 4.
 These correspond to levels 7 and 8 of the English football league system.

 The allocations for Step 4 this season were announced by The Football Association (FA) on 12 May 2022.

 Premier Division Central

 Premier Division Central comprises 22 teams, one more than the set of 21 which competed in the previous season.